How to Get Published in Inc. Magazine: A Guide for Founders and Executives

 By Tom Popomaronis • Updated March 2026

 Inc. is the publication that the entrepreneurial business class reads.
-Its 20 million monthly readers are not just observers of business — they are people actively building companies, making hiring decisions, choosing vendors, and looking for models to follow.
+Its readers are not just observers of business — they are people actively building companies, making hiring decisions, choosing vendors, and looking for models to follow.
 An Inc. byline puts you in front of that audience as someone whose experience is worth emulating, whose methods are worth adopting, and whose credibility in the growth and leadership space is validated by one of the most trusted voices in entrepreneurial media.

 Why Inc. Matters for Executives and Founders